 Speedy order fulfillment and distribution are no longer just part of shoppers' wish lists.
 Consumers these days expect fast and reliable shipping every time they shop online.
 Even in B2B sales, customers are increasingly expecting the kinds of experiences they get from B2C channels.
-Retailers and logistics companies need to provide consumers with multiple shipping options and affordable delivery rates to combat the ever-looming threat of giants like Amazon Prime and Walmart.
+Retailers and logistics companies need to provide consumers with multiple shipping options and affordable last mile delivery rates to combat the ever-looming threat of giants like Amazon Prime and Walmart.

 In order to make any of this possible, you need strong final mile delivery capabilities.
 But what does that actually mean in practice?